AdobeDocs/analytics-learn.en/help/components/segmentation/segmentation-on-distinct-dimension-counts.md

 ---
 # Segmentation on Distinct Dimension Counts {#segmentation-on-distinct-dimension-counts}

-The new [!UICONTROL Distinct Count] operators in the [!UICONTROL Segment builder] allow you to segment based on the number of unique items within any [!UICONTROL dimension].
-Filter for visits where more than 5 pages were viewed, or hits where more than 5 products were purchased, i.e. within a single order.
+The distinct count operators in the segment builder allow you to segment based on the number of unique items within any dimension.
+Filter for visits where more than 5 pages were viewed, or hits where multiple products were purchased within a single order, etc. For detailed documentation, visit [Comparison operators for segments](https://experienceleague.adobe.com/docs/analytics/components/segmentation/segment-reference/seg-operators.html).

 >[!VIDEO](https://video.tv.adobe.com/v/27257/?quality=12&learn=on)

-Could this feature be any cooler? :)

-For more information, visit the [documentation](https://experienceleague.adobe.com/docs/analytics/components/segmentation/segment-reference/seg-operators.html?lang=en).